Private Financial Aid

 ASU is committed to ensuring access to higher education for all Arizona high school graduates, including those who have Deferred Action for Childhood Arrivals (DACA) status.The DREAM Fund supports this commitment and provides financial opportunities to those students.
-Students who are currently-enrolled in the DACA program are encouraged to apply for this scholarship for the 2018-19 academic year.
-This scholarship is awarded and administered by the ASU Foundation.
+Students who are currently-enrolled in the DACA program are encouraged to apply by the posted scholarship deadline.

 - Sign up on scholarship web sites such as www.fastweb.com.

 - Seek out national or local organizations that may offer or list private scholarships:

 ASU offers students a tuition payment plan, which breaks down tuition into several payments over the course of the semester, allowing students to budget payment of their tuition over several months and to pay tuition with multiple credit cards or from multiple bank accounts.
 See ASU's Tuition and Billing for more information.